One of the questions I get asked most often is "What's the best way to filter Waste Vegetable Oil?"

 To successfully filter WVO for vehicle use you need to

 Don't just stick with my site for ideas - there are many more useful sites on the subject out there, so get browsing.
+But do yourself a favour and don't spend any money on fancy gizmos until you've tested the incredible abilities of settling first.

 For those of you that want minimum of fuss, minimum investment of time, energy and money, then my Really Easy method is probably for you.